MeshEnvy/lodb/README.md

 ### Storage Model

 LoDB uses a filesystem-based storage model with a clear directory hierarchy.
-Databases can be stored on either LittleFS (internal flash) or SD card, depending on availability and your selection:
+Databases can be stored on either internal filesystem (onboard flash) or SD card, depending on availability and your selection:

 ```
 /sd/lodb/          (if SD card is available and selected)